Office of Maritime Security

 These documents provide best practices for cyber security, as a foundation element of overall safety and security within and across the marine and offshore communities.
 The best practices are meant to provide insights for operation , maintenance and support of cyber-enabled systems, to better assure safety and security in those systems.

-See the links below for more information on maritime cyber security
+Additional information on maritime cyber security is available at:

 Maritime Security Resources